51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 You won’t miss the alcohol at all in this sweet, spicy and slightly tart Thanksgiving mocktail.
 Ginger beer or ginger ale mixed with lime and a drizzle of honey perfectly balances flavors.
 Garnish with chunks of candied ginger pressed onto a toothpick to add some extra flair to these Thanksgiving cocktails.

-31. Life of the Party Punch
+32. Life of the Party Punch

 Pick up a few bottles of non-alcoholic red wine to enjoy this Thanksgiving mocktail.
-Made with pomegranate juice, cinnamon simple syrup, a bit of sugar and some sparkling cider or club soda, you’ve got a gorgeous deep red punch that is brimming with Fall flavor.
+Made with pomegranate juice, cinnamon simple syrup, a bit of sugar and some sparkling cider or club soda, you’ve got a gorgeous, deep red punch that is brimming with fall flavor.

 33. Tarragon Hibiscus Spritz